singhsidhukuldeep/Google-Colab-Shell/README.md

     Parameters
     ----------
     height : int, default 400
-        height of the rendered terminal
+        Height of the rendered terminal

     Returns
     -------